-The community room has hosted regular community groups, such as mothers groups or gaming groups.
-The community room has recently been closed during the 2020-21 COVID-19 restrictions and has been used as a storage area until it can be safely reinstated, currently slated for later in 2021.
+The community room has hosted regular community groups, such as mothers groups or gaming groups and has seen several other uses such as storage as demand required.
 Other changes include the rear door for the elevator being decommissioned (still in-situ).
-The report from the architect18 states that the purpose of the building is to serve as a cultural information and community centre...by providing appropriate facilities that the library will encourage all groups of the community to utilise them and create further awareness of activities within the community" and that in "...answering of these functional needs of the library's activities together with those of the community is inherent in the development of the architecture for the Belconnen Town Centre Library."
+The report from the architect states that the purpose of the building is to serve as a cultural information and community centre...by providing appropriate facilities that the library will encourage all groups of the community to utilise them and create further awareness of activities within the community" and that in "...answering of these functional needs of the library's activities together with those of the community is inherent in the development of the architecture for the Belconnen Town Centre Library."

-Figure 10 Scale model of the Belconnen Town Library on display at the Belconnen Mall (ACT Heritage Library ref#002668 and #002669)
+Figure 3 Scale model of the Belconnen Town Library on display at the Belconnen Mall (ACT Heritage Library ref#002668 and #002669)

-It is also worth noting that that the Library was designed in consultation with representative groups19 and the scale model of the building was on display in the mall as part of the public consultation (Figure 10).
+It is also worth noting that that the Library was designed in consultation with representative groups and the scale model of the building was on display in the mall as part of the public consultation (Figure 3).

 The Library was awarded the RAIA ACT Chapter Canberra Medallion in 1982, which is the highest award presented by the Chapter for architectural excellence to the best recent building.
-In 1982 the jury for the RAIA ACT Chapter Canberra Medallion stated: "It is a very human building; a building for people.
+In 1982, the jury for the RAIA ACT Chapter Canberra Medallion stated: "It is a very human building; a building for people.
 It has a scale and personality that is totally in key with the needs of a community facility; it has succeeded in providing a setting where young and old can feel comfortable and a sense that the building is part of their community.
 Whilst the building is restrained in its expression of form and space it is exquisite in its detailing and use of materials.
 The concrete work is very refined and the use of glass is masterful."
-With the judging panel continuing to say that it "...had a sense of comfort and composure and did not try to overcompensate for its modest proportions and difficult location."
-In particular, the problem of the incomplete Belconnen Town Centre Master Plan was thought would be addressed in the future by new buildings and landscaping filling out the area over time.
+With the judging panel continuing to say that it "...had a sense of comfort and composure and did not try to over-compensate for its modest proportions and difficult location."
+At that time, it was thought that the problem of the incomplete Belconnen Town Centre Master Plan would be addressed in the future by new buildings and landscaping filling out the area over time.
 The judges commented several times about how the building addressed community needs and how well all the respective pieces of the design were laid out and worked together.
 The Library also received the Australian Institute of Architects ACT Chapter 25 Year Award for Enduring Architecture in 2010.